sepidevatankhah/Kotlin-Coroutine-Koin-Clean-Arc/README.md

 <li><strong>Koin</strong>: Using Dependency injection to manage the dependencies in an optimal way.</li>
 <li><strong>Glide</strong>: To view images from the network </li>
 </ol>

+My main objective is to achieve with the least amount of code RUDT principles which means that the code must be easy to:

+Read
+Update
+Debug
+Test (Unit & UI)

 Library reference resources:
 <ol>